brittmagee/EidsonBikeCo-SEI23-Project4/readme.md

-#### To the Airbnb recruiters: Please see the client>src>App.js file as the code that I am most proud of.
-It demonstrates that within React I can set the state, write functions, and pass them to child components.
-Also, please note that while I did use Material UI and Bulma to help style this application, I incorporated my own styling preferences to each component as well.
-Please let me know if you have any questions.
-***

 ##### Disclaimer: The following code is written as a final project for my General Assembly Software Engineering class.
 This site is **_not_** the official website for the Edison Electric Bike Co.
 For access to the official website, please click the following link: [Edison Electic Bike Co.](https://www.edisonbicycles.com/)

 ***